The Civil Discourse Project

 Teaching Civil Discourse in the College Classroom: A Summer Seminar for Faculty

-Instructors: Teresa Bejan (Oxford) and John Rose (Duke)
+Instructors: John Rose (Duke) and Deondra Rose (Duke)

 Location: Duke University

-2) 2-3 page statement explaining your interest in the seminar
+2) 2-3 page statement explaining one’s interest in the seminar

-Questions regarding the seminar or application can also be emailed to Dr. Rose.
+Questions concerning the application can also be sent to John Rose.

 Jed Atkins, Director